jaxon-php/jaxon-website/pages/03.docs/02.v3x/02.registrations/05.upload/docs.en.md

 The directory defined by `upload.default.dir` option must exist and be writable.
 The other options are not checked if they are undefined.

 Options can also be defined that apply only to a specific file.
-In this case, the `default` string in the option name is replaced by the id of the `input` file of the uploaded file, prepended with `files.`.
+In this case, the `default` string in the option name is replaced by the `name` attribute of the `input` field of the uploaded file, prepended with `files.`.

-In the previous example, the `upload.files.upload_example.dir` option defines a different directory.
+In the previous example, the `upload.files.example_files.dir` option defines a different directory.

 #### Upload with iframe